P-Chlorocresol

 The use of p-Chlorocresol is regulated by government agencies such as the US Food and Drug administration, and limits are set on the amount of p-Chlorocresol that can be present in various products.

+Chlorocresol was first introduced as a bactericide in 1897 by Kalle & Co. after scientists gradually discovered that more substituted and more lipophylic phenols are less toxic, less irritant and more powerful.

 Synthesis

 p-Chlorocresol is synthesized from the monochlorination of 3-methylphenol at position 4.

 Metabolism

 The biodegradation of p-Chlorocresol is done in the liver, and then excreted primarily via the kidneys or in smaller amounts through the lungs.
 In facultative Thauera sp. strain DO, p-Chlorocresol was degraded aerobically either by dehalogenation followed by catechol degradation pathway, or methyl oxidation to 4-chlorobenzoate.
 The exact reaction mechanism in humans is unknown.

 Reactions and mechanisms

 Oxidation

 The oxidation reaction of p-Chlorocresol by hydrogen peroxide (H2O2) can occur through a two-step process.
 In the first step, H2O2 is activated by a catalyst, such as a metal ion or an enzyme, to form a reactive oxygen species, such as a hydroxyl radical (HO•).
 This reactive species can then attack the aromatic ring of the 4-chloro-3-methylphenol molecule, leading to the formation of a quinone intermediate.

 The quinone intermediate is an important intermediate in many biological and chemical processes.
 It can undergo further oxidation to form a variety of compounds, including hydroquinones, catechols, and benzoquinones.
 In the case of p-Chlorocresol, the quinone intermediate can be further oxidized to form 4-chlorocatechol, which is a catechol compound.